janosgyerik/crontab-installer/README.md

 and to remove the entry.

 The script creates this format for you, you don't need to write it manually.
-You just create your crontab entry in `crontab.sh.crontab`, and the script will install it in the above format.
+You just create your crontab entry in `crontab.txt`, and the script will install it in the above format.

 To use this script in a project:

 - Copy `crontab.sh` to your project, add to version control

-- Create `crontab.sh.crontab` as appropriate for the project, but don't add to version control
+- Create `crontab.txt` as appropriate for the project, but don't add to version control

-- Optionally add `crontab.sh.crontab.sample` to version control, without sensitive or deployment-specific information.
+- Optionally add `crontab.txt.sample` to version control, without sensitive or deployment-specific information.

-- Mark `crontab.sh.crontab` and `crontab.sh.crontab.bak` ignored in version control,
+- Mark `crontab.txt` and `crontab.bak` ignored in version control,
   as the crontab entries typically contain sensitive information or settings specific to deployment.

-When installing your project in production, copy `crontab.sh.crontab.sample` to `crontab.sh.crontab` and modify as needed.
+When installing your project in production, copy `crontab.txt.sample` to `crontab.txt` and modify as needed.
 Install the crontab by running `./crontab.sh`, uninstall by running `./crontab.sh --remove`.